magiclane/magiclane-maps-sdk-examples-for-android/HelloFragmentCustomStyle/README.md

 ## Overview

 This example app demonstrates the following features:
-- Displaying a map on an Android Fragment.
+- Present a map on an Android Fragment.
 - Apply custom style to a map.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions